eth-cscs/abcpy/doc/source/getting_started.rst

 Gaussian or Normal model has two parameters: the mean, denoted by :math:`\mu`, and the standard deviation, denoted by :math:`\sigma`.
 We consider these parameters as random variables.
 The goal of ABC is to quantify uncertainty of these parameters from the information contained in the observed data.

 In ABCpy, a :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` object represents probabilistic relationship between random variables or between random variables and observed data.
-Each of the :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` object has some input parameters: they are random variables (:py:class:`abcpy.probabilisticmodels.ProbabilisticModel` object) or constant valued and considered known to the user ('hyperparameter').
+Each of the :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` object has some input parameters: they are either random variables (output of another :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` object) or constant valued and considered known to the user ('hyperparameter').
 If you are interested in implementing your own probabilistic model, please check the :ref:`Implementing a new Model <implementations>` section.

 To define a parameter of a model as a random variable, you start by assigning a *prior* distribution on them.
 We can utilize *prior* knowledge about these parameters as *prior* distribution.
-In the absence of prior knowledge, we still need to provide *prior* and a non-informative flat disribution on the parameter space can be use.
+In the absence of prior knowledge, we still need to provide *prior* and a non-informative flat disribution on the parameter space can be used.
 The prior distribution on the random variables are assigned by a probablistic model which can take other random variables or hyper parameters as input.

 In this example, it is quite simple.
 We know from experience that the average height should be somewhere between 150cm and 200cm, while the standard deviation is around 5 to 25.